 The majority of legal service sites are directed at the needs of small or emerging businesses.
 Services range from filing LLCs to drawing up contracts, researching bylaws, registering trademarks, and applying for permits.

-That said, there are online legal services that help with personal matters as well and pair you with legal experts who specialize in mortgage agreements, matters of immigration, power of attorney, and living wills.
+That said, there are online legal services that also help with personal matters and that, as such, pair you with legal experts who specialize in mortgage agreements, matters of immigration, power of attorney, living wills, and more.

 What Is an S Corp, C Corp and LLC?

-Limited Liability Company is an attractive concept for business owners, providing some personal financial protections from business downturns as well as flexibility in taxation and management.
-It can be taxed as a sole-proprietorship or multi-proprietorship, but either way, business owners avoid corporate tax and keep their personal bank accounts separate.
+Limited Liability Company is an attractive concept for business owners, as it provides some personal financial protections from business downturns as well as flexibility in taxation and management.
+It can be taxed as a sole-proprietorship or multi-proprietorship, but either way, business owners avoid corporate taxes and keep their personal bank accounts separate.
 Owners of LLCs are generally considered self-employed and subject to self-employment taxes.
-However, they may not issue stocks, and their businesses are not recognized outside of the United States.
-They are not subject to double tax either, so CEO’s will only pay personal taxes, which also, incidentally saves them a lot of time filling out paperwork.
+However, these owners may not issue stocks, and their businesses are not recognized outside of the United States.
+Additionally, these business owners are not subject to double tax, so CEOs pay personal taxes only, which, incidentally, also saves them a lot of time filling out paperwork.

 A corporation is a company that is its own legal entity in the eyes of the government and is owned by shareholders.
-The stocks will belong either to the founders of the company or individual investors (or both).
+The stocks belong either to the founders of the company or to individual investors (or both).
 Like an LLC, it’s an official business that is separate from personal liability and personal assets.
-Because it’s taxed as an entity, shareholders will be “doubly taxed,” once on personal income and once on business income.
-This structure allows businesses to earn money or build partnerships abroad using investor funds to get the business off the ground.
-Nevertheless, a corporation must select a Board of Directors, and there is significantly more bookkeeping and reporting requirements than with an LLC.
+Because it’s taxed as an entity, shareholders are “doubly taxed” - once on personal income and once on business income.
+This structure allows businesses to earn money or build partnerships abroad using investor funds to get business off the ground.
+Further, corporations must select a Board of Directors, and there are significantly more bookkeeping and reporting requirements than with an LLC.

-A small business corporation is not actually a business type—it’s an IRS tax classification.
-Your business will be registered as either an LLC or C corp, but then it can qualify for S Corp status.
-Your business can become an S Corp business as long as it’s based in the U.S., has fewer than 100 members, and—if it’s a corporation—has only one class of shares.
-In an S corp, the corporation doesn’t pay tax on its profits, so they are only taxed as individual shareholders.
+A small business corporation is not actually a business type but, instead is an IRS tax classification.
+Your business will be registered as either an LLC or C corp, but it can then qualify for S Corp status.
+Your business can become an S Corporation as long as it’s based in the U.S., has fewer than 100 members, and, if it’s a corporation, has only one class of shares.
+In an S corp, the corporation doesn’t pay tax on its profits, so the business is only taxed in terms of individual shareholders.
 This saves owners from the double taxation that C corps usually face.
-S corps are also subject to slightly less frequent reporting, which is a benefit over a traditional C corp tax classification.
+S corps are also subject to slightly less frequent reporting, which is a benefit over the traditional C corp tax classification.
 An S corp is subject to some additional scrutiny by the IRS, and it isn’t great for companies looking for venture capital funds.

 How to Choose the Right Legal Services Site for Your Business

-The first step is to decide how much involvement you’d like to take on.
+The first step in choosing a legal service site is deciding how much involvement you’d like to take on.
 Some sites offer legal forms and templates for you to fill out yourself, along with step-by-step instructions, guidance, and real-time edits to help you along.
-Other services offer to take care of the documentation themselves.
+Other services take care of the documentation themselves.
 For more extensive projects and those that require field research, such as patent and copyright filing, it’s best to find providers that understand the field and specialize in the intricacies of the matter at hand.
-If you’re launching a new business, you’ll want to find an expert who understands taxation, licensing, and state and local laws.
+Further, if you’re launching a new business, you’ll want to find an expert who understands taxation, licensing, and state and local laws.

 Most importantly, though, you need to find a trustworthy company.
-Regardless of what you’re using the service for, chances are you’ll be sharing sensitive information and dealing with important matters.
-It’s important to pay attention to the company’s reviews and reputation.
-Make sure the website is professionally designed and includes working contact information.
-See how active they are on Facebook.
-These are all important factors in choosing the right legal services provider.
+Regardless of what you’re using the service for, chances are that you’ll be sharing sensitive information and dealing with important matters.
+Pay attention to the company’s reviews and reputation and make sure the website is professionally designed with working contact information.
+While you're at it, take a look at how active they are on Facebook.
+These can all be important factors when it comes to choosing the right legal services provider.

 How Will a Legal Services Site Help Your Business?

-First and foremost, legal services will help you—the business owner—which will, in turn, help your business develop or begin on the right foot.
-By taking on difficult legal procedures, such as forming an LLC, parsing out licenses and permits, and researching bylaws, a legal service site can eliminate hiccups that could easily stall the process, distract you from your business plan, and lead to fines and other red-tape violations.
-They can save you the expenses of a personal attorney while at the same time leaving you free to shift your attention to the specifics of your vision and the implementation of your business plan.
+First and foremost, legal services help you—the business owner—which, in turn, helps your business get off on the right foot and continue to develop and grow.
+By taking on difficult legal procedures, such as forming an LLC, parsing licenses and permits, and researching bylaws, a legal service site can eliminate hiccups that could otherwise stall the process, distract you from your business plan, and lead to fines and other violations of red-tape.
+They can save you the expenses of a personal attorney while leaving you free to shift your attention to your unique vision and the implementation of your business plan.